KaiNorberg/PatchworkOS/README.md

 delete file.txt                     # Deletes file.txt.
 delete mydir:recur                  # Recursively deletes mydir and its contents.
 ```

+There are other utils available that work as expected, for example `move` and `link`.

 ## Everything is a File